-Miguel swiveled his seat around and said, “I sent the Bowler to retrieve samples from the center of the impact zone.
+Miguel swiveled around and said, “I sent the Bowler to retrieve samples from the center of the impact zone.
 We may be able to determine what caused the disaster.
 It’s back in its launch cradle, and I’m ready for the next leg if you are.”

 Nodding, Doug confirmed the GPC on the Verbinna was slaved to the Salterr and pressed the GO button.
 The view screen flickered and showed an endless black space sparkling with the lights of distant stars.
 Checking the coordinates, they determined the ships had arrived 10.2 light minutes from the Cuddlur solar system.
 Once again, the Verbinna took up a position 1,000,000 miles away from the Salterr and reported no spacecraft or energy signatures were detectable in the solar system.

 Cuddlur had no moon so their approach to the planet was going to have to be slow and careful.
 Ordering Yuri-Milost to increase her separation from the Salterr by another 2,000,000 miles, Doug goosed the GPC in short hops until the Salterr was within 300,000 miles of the planet’s surface.
 Passive sensors and telescopic visuals of Cuddlur revealed nothing.
 The planet had a thick cloud layer which prohibited them from seeing any details of the planet’s surface.
 As with Ponndomer, they couldn’t detect any radio transmissions or energy output.

 Doug was about to move closer to the planet when Yuri-Milost opened a channel and said, “An Asiddian ship just appeared from around the backside of the planet.
 You should be able to see it now as it comes around the rim.”